adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 - `exclude_adobe_groups`: The values of this configuration item is a list of strings that name Adobe user groups or PCs.
 Any users in any of these groups are preserved and never deleted as Adobe-only users.
 - `exclude_users`: The values of this configuration item is a list of strings that are patterns that can match Adobe user names.
 Any matching users are preserved and never deleted as Adobe-only users.
 - `exclude_identity_types`:  The values of this configuration item is a list of strings that can be "adobeID", "enterpriseID", and "federatedID".
-This causes any account that isof the listed type(s) to be preserved and never deleted as Adobe-only users.
+This causes any account that is of the listed type(s) to be preserved and never deleted as Adobe-only users.